chriswhong/awesome-mapbox-webmaps/README.md

 > An Awesome List of Web Map Applications built with Mapbox tools and services.
 Web Maps included in this list should "stand on their own" as full-featured, publicly-accessible production web applications (not demos or examples)

+> The intent of the list is to provide examples of fully-built web mapping applications, demonstrating good UI/UX and design practices, interactions, animations, markers, menus, popups, sidebars, etc.

 ## Data Explorers

 - [Heavy.ai US Census Dot Density Dashboard](https://census2-demo.heavy.ai/omnisci/dashboard/26?tab=-Mmd0tXBrEPn33vRyHK1)